 During the period between March 2015 and September 2019, the issued shares of Chesir Pearl were listed and quoted for trading on NEEQ.
 The aggregate amount raised by Chesir Pearl during such period was RMB448.1 million.
 In May 2015, Chesir Pearl issued 20,000,000 new shares at the price of RMB7.2 per share and raised RMB144.0 million.
 In June 2019, Chesir Pearl issued 33,673,467 shares at the price of RMB9.03 per share and raised RMB304.1 million.
-As of the Latest Practicable Date, we have fully utilised the RMB144.0 million raised in July 2015 while we have not started utilising the RMB304.1 million raised in June 2019.
+As of the Latest Practicable Date, we have fully utilised the RMB144.0 million raised in July 2015 to enhance the production capacity of our Phase 1 Production Plant, renovate our research and development centre and as our general working capital and we have not started utilising the RMB304.1 million raised in June 2019.

 The directors of Chesir Pearl confirm that the actual usage of the aggregate amount of net proceeds from the issue of new shares of RMB448.1 million were consistent with the prescribed usage set forth in the public documents issued by Chesir Pearl.
-The remaining balance of the unused net proceeds of RMB304.1 million will be used and applied by Chesir Pearl for the purpose of constructing our Phase 2 Production Plant.
+The remaining balance of the unused net proceeds of RMB304.1 million will be used and applied by Chesir Pearl for the construction of our Phase 2 Production Plant including financing the construction costs and purchase cost of production machinery and equipment.
 See the section headed "Future Plans and [REDACTED] - Construction of our Phase 2 Production Plant" in this document for further information.